1. The atmosphere is the envelope of_____________.

 Explanation: They blow between 30° and the equator, deflected by Coriolis force.

-59. In the Northern Hemisphere, trade winds blow from:
+59. In the Northern Hemisphere, trade winds blow from_____________.

 A) NE to SW